![]() |

 You See, Spices Are My Sprinkles

 The beauty of this cake is in its simplicity, not just in the making but in the eating.
-The collection of spices – cinnamon, cardamon, ginger, cloves and allspice – makes it more poetic than plain; the honey – a good measure – more flowery than fussy.
+The collection of five spices – cinnamon, cardamon, ginger, cloves and allspice – makes it more poetic than plain; the honey – a good measure – more flowery than fussy.

 Who needs sprinkles, really, when we have spices?
 So many recipes, these-a-days, seem to be all Instagram-bound, so much more-more-more stacked atop evenmore-evenmore-evenmore.